go-vela/community/proposals/2019/11-05_routing.md

 The Server will connect to a set of queues.
 Those queues will be labeled with one to many types( i.e. PCI, linux).

-If a build needs a specific worker, the user can specify one or many keys in their Yaml that allows for that build to get routed to a specific worker.
+If a build needs a specific worker, the user can specify one or many keys in their YAML that allows for that build to get routed to a specific worker.

 Queues will always be dynamic.

 The admin of the Vela server can input whatever number of required queues via an environment flag (`VELA_QUEUE_KEYS=PCI,linux`) on the server.

 This will allow the admin to specify which keys their deployed instance supports.

 Workers will support the same environment flag and only execute builds that are pushed into its queue.

 ### Keys